Direct competition results from strong competiton for limited resource: Lyapunov functionals for the two competition models

-This is indeed the Lyapunov functional used in for direct competition but $\f {d}{dt} S_{dc}(t)$ is negative only when a positivity condition holds true.
+This is indeed the Lyapunov functional used in for direct competition but $\f {d}{dt} S_{dc}(t)$ is negative only when the positivity condition \fer{posit} holds true.
 This condition appears naturally in our framework because we can compute the dissipation associated with $ S_{dc}(t)$

 A direct computation of $D_{dc}$ using \eqref{comp_model} is of course also possible but is less instructive than an expansion in $\e$ of $D_{cr}$ that uses simply

 In the limit $\e \to 0$, we obtain \beq \eeq